Poisoner1024/Poisoner1024.github.io/_posts/2017-04-12-sdl-checklist-in-the-requirement-analysis-phase.md

 ### 1. Buissness Requirements

 #### Business Model
-* What is the application's primary business purpos?
+* What is the application's primary business purpose?
 * How will the application make money?
 * What are the planned business milestones for developing or improving the application?
 * How is the application marketed?